abhishek-mishradev/Javascript-Interview-Preparation/chapter-1-Basic/index.md

 console.log(elementClass[i].innerHTML);
 }

 8. what are data types in JS?- A data types determines the type of variables

    primitive and non-primitive

 9. what are operators? what are the types of operators?

    operators are symboles or keywords used to perform operations on operands

    1. Arithmetic,
    2. Assignment
    3. Comparison,
    4. Logical,
    5. String

 10. what are types of conditions statements in JS?

 that gives result as true or false

 1.  if/else
 2.  ternary
 3.  switch

+4.  what are loops in JS?

+    loop is a programming way to run a piece of code repeatedly until a certain condition met types- for, while, do-while, for-of, for-in

+5.  what are functions in JS? what are theb types of function?

+    function is a reusable bloack of code that performs a specific task

+    1. Named function
+    2. Anonymous function
+    3. Function Expression
+    4. Arrow function
+    5. IIFE
+    6. Callback function
+    7. Higer order function

+6. What are Arrow functions in JS? what is its usees?

+    Arrow function , also known as fat arrow functions, is simpler and shorter way for defining function in javascript

+7. What are arrays in JS? how to get, add and remove elements from array?

+    Array is a data type that allow you to store multiple values in a single variable.

+8. What are objects in JS?

+    object is a data type tat allow you to store key-value pairs

+9.  what is scope in JS?

+    accessibility of particular functions and variable or scope determines where variables are defined and where they can be accessed.

+10. What is Hoisting in JS?

+Hoisting is a javascript behaviour where functions and variables declarations are moved to the top of their respective scopes during their compilation time

+18. What are Error Hanldling in JS?

+Error Hanldling is the process of managing the errors by using try and catch blocks

+19. what is Asynchronous Programming in JS? what is the its use?

+    Asynchronous Programming allows multiple task or operations to be initiated and executed concurrently Asynchronous operations do not block the execution of the code

+20.